Degree Fields

 Precollege STEM Summer Programs and Camps

 Precollege summer camps that focus on science, mathematics, technology or engineering can provide students with great hands-on experiences working on activities that explore how these fields have an impact on the world.
-Many universities that offer engineering programs offer programs in the summer for high school students.
+Many universities that offer engineering programs offer programs in the summer for middle and high school students.
 Companies and science museums also often offer summer activities for high school, and occasionally middle school students.
 Check your local university, or click here for some examples.

 Many organizations and universities offer special opportunities for students considering careers in science, mathematics, technology, engineering, computing, or medicine.
 These include scholarships and internships that provide real work experience in a field of interest.